Today a quote:

 Thirty Days of Autism is written with the intention of increasing autism awareness and understanding for those who think differently, and there is more work that needs to be done so that H, and others like him, find a world that will accept and support their differences as they become adults.

-And then, maybe too, a few of my own ASD shadow traits are a’showin’ in that I just can’t stop once I get focused on something… and this job is not yet done…
+And then, maybe too, a few of my own Autistic shadow traits are a’showin’ in that I just can’t stop once I get focused on something… and this job is not yet done…

 Oh, the possibilities…